crawfordwynnes/overloadedargs/_posts/2024-11-22-ruby-cacheing.markdown

 end
 ```

-These give you a bit more functionality in terms of caching, because these caches have expiry mechanisms.
+These give you a bit more functionality in terms of cacheing, because these caches have expiry mechanisms.

 After all the two hardest things in Computer Science, are cache invalidation and naming things.